Sphereon-Opensource/PEX/README.md

 The (Verifiable) Presentation object is present in the result object in the presentation resp. verifiablePresentation property.

+No more need for _const and _enum models/properties in Presentation Definitions.
+They are now `const` and `enum` (fixed in OpenAPI model generation).
+The code replaces the previous versions to be sure.

 ### v0.6.0: class and package renamed